NPR to trim $5 million this year as public radio stations struggle to pay bills

 According to the CPB, it has so far paid just $550,000 — or a bit more than a quarter of the promised amount.
 It says it is working to fulfill payments on the editorial review and other contractual obligations.

-The initiative includes a new editorial review desk in which senior editors scrutinize almost all NPR news coverage before it is broadcasted, streamed or posted.
-NPR is hoping to receive the money in CPB's waning days but unsure if it will.
+The initiative includes a new editorial review desk in which senior editors scrutinize almost all NPR news coverage before it is broadcast, streamed or posted.
+NPR is hoping to receive the money in CPB's waning days but is unsure if it will.

 Disclosure: This story was written and reported by NPR Media Correspondent David Folkenflik.
 It was edited by Deputy Business Editor Emily Kopp and Managing Editor Gerry Holmes.
 Under NPR's protocol for covering itself, no news executive or corporate official reviewed the story before it was posted publicly.